newparadigma/adminer-one-click-login/README.md

 ## Usage

-### adminer-servers.php
+### Create adminer-servers.php in a project directory and define your database details with the following structure

-Create adminer-servers.php in a project directory and define your database details with the following structure
+#### Schema

 ```php
 <?php